adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Equality before the law or Equal protection of the laws

 **Article 14** enunciates the fundamental right of every person not to be denied "equality before the law" and "equal protection of the laws" within the territory of India.
 While the two concepts are similar, equality before the law emphasizes the importance of equal access to the legal system, while equal protection of laws emphasizes the importance of equal treatment under the law.
 Not only applicable to citizens but also to all persons.
 This article embodies the UDHR principle of "All are equal before the law and are entitled without discrimination to equal protection of the law".
-Basically, *rule of law* and *equal justice*.
+Basically, the rule of law and *equal justice*.

 It is observed by **CJI Patanjali Sastri**, that the second expression is a corollary of the first and it is difficult to imagine a situation in which the violation of the first will not be the violation of the second.